Nomenclature

 Germination Biology

-In field establishment studies, pre-chilling, although not always necessary, was sometimes used to germinate seed collected from Idaho and Utah regardless of the timing of seeding (Tilley et al. 2014).
-For seed collected in the spring and summer from central New Mexico, germination began within days of imbibition and was 99 to 100% for untreated seeds and cool-moist (41°F [5 °C]) or warm-moist (86 °F [30 °C]) stratified seeds (Pendleton and Pendleton 2014).
+Seed produced by hoary tansyaster is mostly non-dormant and does not require cool-moist stratification to germinate.
+In field establishment studies where fall, spring, and summer seeding were evaluated, pre-chilling was not required for germination of seed collected from Idaho and Utah (Tilley et al. 2014).
+Germination of seed collected in the spring and summer from central New Mexico began within days of imbibition with or without stratification.
+Germination was 99 to 100% for untreated, cool-moist (41°F [5 °C]), and warm-moist (86 °F [30 °C]) stratified seed (Pendleton and Pendleton 2014).
 However, hoary tansyaster seed collected from San Juan County, New Mexico, germinated poorly when not exposed to cool-moist conditions (Kramer and Foxx 2016).
 Germination was 100% for seeds exposed to 12-hour light and 12-hour dark cycles for: 12 weeks at 34 °F (1 °C) and 4 weeks at alternating temperatures of 52 and 34 °F (11/1 °C), 59/41 (15/5 °C), or 68/50 °F (20/10 °C).
 Without initial pre-chilling, germination was 80% when seeds were incubated for 4 weeks at 52/35 °F (11/2 °C) and less than 25% when seeds were incubated for 4 weeks at 59/41 °F (15/5 °C) or for 4 weeks at 68/50 °F (20/10 °C) (Kramer and Foxx 2016).

 Seed collected from the southern Idaho Snake River Plain, germinated within 10 to 14 days in a growth chamber after a single day of cool, moist stratification at 40 °F (4.4 °C) (Parkinson 2008).
 Seeds collected from Elmore County, Idaho, treated to cool-moist stratification for 35 days at 39 °F (4 °C) in the dark began germinating within 5 days in a germinator with 12-hr light/dark cycles at 70 °F (21 °C).
 After 8 days of incubation, germination was 76%, and total germination was 77% (DeBolt and Parkinson 2005).
 There were no reports of testing the germination of unchilled seed from either of the above studies.